-Attackers torch Democratic Republic of Congo president’s property – Reuters
+Attackers Torch Democratic Republic of Congo President’s Property – U.S. News & World Report

 |

-Attackers torch Democratic Republic of Congo president's property
+Attackers Torch Democratic Republic of Congo President's Property

 Attackers Burn Down Farmhouse Belonging to DRC President Kabila